clux/facemaulers/pcs/mordai.md

 more characterised by inability by insufficiently powerful/knowledgable to prevent disaster wanting to be in control over those who take control. anger / desperation?

+## Planned
+- Have him experience something to question his silent suffering?

 ## Developments
 - Got book of Chronomancy on from [[andariel]]
 - [[celerom]] helped him learn it